haberdashPI/vscode-master-key/notes.md

 IMPROVE KEYBINDINGS: I have thoughts about how to change my keymap now (maybe prioritize any keybinding redesign before doing this)

+IMPROVEMENT: once in a pop-up context, you can switch to searching with a command (the context palette doesn't actually ever show up right now, and it would be confusing as worded right now anyways)
+BUG: commands that change the viewport don't work when activated through the palette
 BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value)
 BUG: sometimes the state of search always returns to insert (scrutize the code for oldMode resetting)